hotosm/fmtm/INSTALL.md

 ### Frontend Customization (Optional)

-- It's possible to tailor the mapper portion of FieldTM to your needs (the main app that users will see).
+- It's possible to tailor the mapper portion of Field-TM to your needs (the main app that users will see).
 - There is a `config.json` file that is used to dynamically modify the frontend
   deployment: